ethereum-optimism/optimism-tutorial/hardhat/README.md

 [significantly cheaper](https://optimism.io/gas-comparison).

-## Build an Optimistic Ethereum Server
+## Build an Optimistic Ethereum Node

 The fastest way to test and debug apps on Optimistic Ethereum is to run a local Optimistic Ethereum node, so we'll build one.
 The directions in this section are for an Ubuntu 20.04 VM running on GCP with a 20 GB disk (the default, 10 GB, is not enough),